 Objective Indicator That the surveillance system as a whole is made fundamentally strong 100% of all required staff trained and deployed All districts have a formally notified District Surveillance Coordinator; all DSCs are trained and fully participate in AFP surveillance activities.
 DSC investigates at least 30% of AFP cases, and makes at least 30% of active sites visits.
 All Tier 1 and Tier 2 districts and all divisions in Tiers 3 and 4 have dedicated surveillance officers hired.
 At least 30% of cases to be re-validated by Area Coordinator, and/or Divisional Surveillance Officer.
 100% of all Detail Case Investigations including all previously conducted investigations for the calendar year 2017, and all 30 household cluster data, entered electronically into a centralized national database 100% of the lists of facilities in the database carefully reviewed and all critical data updated correctly 100% compliance in electronic submission of active surveillance site visits.
 Completed original hard-copies to be carefully filed and stored.
+100% compliance in electronic submission of weekly zero-reporting.
+Completed original hard-copies to be carefully filed and stored.
 Surveillance and reporting of cases is improved at the lowest administrative levels All standard surveillance indicators are met (see Surveillance Guide for details).
 33% reduction in the number of silent Union Councils over 12 months in all provinces, Islamabad, and Azad Jammu Kashmir; in FATA, a 33% reduction in the number of silent tehsils over 12 months.
 All tehsils in all provinces have reported at least 1 case of AFP in the preceding 12 months.
 AFP surveillance sensitivity is improved such that all chains of poliovirus transmission in Pakistan are detected in a timely manner At least 70% of all AFP cases are reported by the first health provider (1st contact); and at least 90% are reported by the first or second health provider (1st or 2nd contact).
-In line with the revised contact sampling protocol, >90% of expected number of contact samples are collected and shipped to the laboratory in a timely.
-100% of cases reviewed by ERC, and 80% classified within 90 days of onset. <10% of isolated polioviruses from any source is divergent from its closest genetic relative by >1%.
-0% of isolated polioviruses from any source is divergent from its closest genetic relative by >1.5%.
+In line with the revised contact sampling protocol, &gt;90% of expected number of contact samples are collected and shipped to the laboratory in a timely.
+100% of cases reviewed by ERC, and 80% classified within 90 days of onset. &lt;10% of isolated polioviruses from any source is divergent from its closest genetic relative by &gt;1%.
+0% of isolated polioviruses from any source is divergent from its closest genetic relative by &gt;1.5%.
 0% of type 2 isolates is divergent by more than 10 nucleotides from its closest genetic relative.
 Environmental surveillance reporting is strengthened 100% of Environmental sampling is verifiably sampled 100% of Environmental surveillance results report either a poliovirus or a non-polio enterovirus; 100% of sites reporting NVI are thoroughly evaluated Preliminary lab results for all environmental surveillance samples is provided to the National EOC within 28 days of collection and ITD/sequencing results